 George Osborne reiterated today the UK government’s “determination to be the greenest government ever”.
-But given what we already knew, most of the new information contained in Wednesday’s Budget seems to be set against that agenda.
+But given what we already knew, most of the new information contained in Wednesday’s Budget is set firmly against that agenda.
 Read more

 There have already been some noises off between the UK government and the green energy industry over the green investment bank, the government’s proposed investment vehicle for funding clean energy projects.
 Apart from anything, many in the sector simply don’t think the £1bn promised by Chris Huhne, the energy secretary, is enough.

-But another faultline opened up today at a briefing attended by both Sam Laidlaw, the chief executive of Centrica (pictured), and Huhne himself.
+But another faultline opened up today at a briefing attended by both Sam Laidlaw, the chief executive of Centrica, and Huhne himself.
 Specifically, the pair seemed to be at odds over whether the green investment bank could be used to fund energy efficiency initiatives.
 Read more

 The green investment bank was never likely to be scrapped entirely in today’s CSR, but George Osborne’s announcement that it will receive only £1bn will dismay many environmentalists.
 As Greenpeace wrote for this blog, they wanted to see the bank receive at least £6bn.

-It’s the big day.
-Finally we see what the UK government’s spending plans are going to look like over the next four years.
+to look like over the next four years.
 But what will George Osborne’s announcement mean for the energy industry?
 We asked a group of experts, industry insiders and campaigners to give us their view on the main things they want to hear from the chancellor.
-Here’s what they said:
+Here’s what they said.
+Read more

 Chris Huhne sped from his cabinet meeting this morning to address the European Future Energy Forum to send the message to investors that Britain is open for green business.